-The first step is to find the centre line of the table.
-Measure across the width of the table from the front of the cushions and mark the centre of the table with a piece of chalk.
-Repeat this process on the other end of the pool table and then “Snap” a chalk line from one mark to the other thus marking a line down the centre of the table.
+The first step is to find the center line of the table.
+Measure across the width of the table from the front of the cushions and mark the center of the table with a piece of chalk.
+Repeat this process on the other end of the pool table and then “Snap” a chalk line from one mark to the other thus marking a line down the center of the table.

 Next we should measure for the lines needed on your table.
 To measure the baulk line, used in both pool and snooker, we should measure from the tip of the rail at the top or the head of the table (the end you break from).
 Depending on the size of your table, this measurement will differ.
 A 4 x 8 table will have a baulk line that is 19 3/8 inches from the tip of the head rail while a 4 ½ x 9 table will have the line 21 ¾ inches away.